A celebration of Jesse Lingard the character, a young man enjoying his life

 But this isn’t about that day.
-It’s not even about anything Lingard does on the pitch really, despite him doing plenty of good things this season if you’re a United fan.
+It’s not even about anything Lingard does on the pitch really, despite him doing plenty of good things if you’re a United fan.

-But away from the pitch is where he seems to draw the most ire.
-People hate his Instagram stories, his silly tweets, his post-goal celebrations, his seemingly never-ending desire to dab, his chirpy attitude.
+It’s away from the pitch where Lingard seems to draw the most ire.
+People hate his Instagram stories, his tweets, his post-goal celebrations, his seemingly never-ending desire to dab, his chirpy attitude.

 But really is any of that so bad?
 Unlike the stuff on the pitch, if you don’t like all the other fanfare you can switch off from it.
 Unfollow him.
 Block him if you will.

 — Transfer News Live (@DeadlineDayLive) January 18, 2018